ahmad-delforouzi/OntoPioneer/README.md

-This repository contains ontologies for an Open Innovation Platform focused on Steel-based Additive Manufacturing (AM) and Sheet Metal Cutting (SMC) production.
+This repository contains ontologies for an Open Innovation Platform focused on Steel-based Additive Manufacturing (AM) and SMC production.
 These ontologies are designed to be inferred from the MPCCI Ontologies developed by Fraunhofer SCAI.

 ## Purpose:
 Facilitate knowledge sharing and data integration within the Open Innovation Platform (OIP) for Steel AM and SMC.